UpdateCommand/update/README.md

     ~/.config/update

-You can change the config home directory by setting the environment variable `XDG_CONFIG_HOME` which is POSIX standard.
+You can change the config home directory by setting the environment variable `XDG_CONFIG_HOME`.
+This is POSIX standard.
 The default is `$HOME/.config/`.

 ### Run your own scripts first and last

-You can configure your own scripts to run first (before the start of the update commands) or last (after the finish of the update commands).
+You can configure your own scripts to run first before the start of the update commands, or last after the finish of the update commands.

 Put your own scripts in these directories: